The self-driving car

 SEE INFOGRAPHIC: The most hackable systems in a cyberattack [PDF] External link, opens in new window.

-Self-driving cars are set to revolutionise transport all over the world in a future that is coming ever nearer.
-This may bring about the dream of zero accidents and save 1.2 million lives a year, the number of fatalities caused by traffic accidents worldwide according to the World Health Organization (WHO).
+The self-driving car is already a reality for companies such as US-based Tesla and China's NIO, but there is still some way to go for full deployment.
+This may bring about the dream of zero accidents and save 1.9 million lives a year, the number of fatalities caused by traffic accidents worldwide according to the World Health Organization (WHO).

-And it will certainly achieve the dream of John Krafcik, CEO of Waymo: that his 97-year-old grandmother can visit her grandchildren whenever she wants, without depending on a family member having to be available to drive her there.
+And it will certainly achieve the dream of John Krafcik: that his 97-year-old grandmother can visit her grandchildren whenever she wants, without depending on a family member having to be available to drive her there.